Athletics: Track & Field

 Sprints and Hurdles

 Doug Finley joined the Muhlenberg staff as assistant cross country and track coach in 2012, bringing with him nearly 30 years of coaching experience at the collegiate and high school levels.
+In his first year, he coached the first All-American hurdler in program history.

 From 1997 to 2012, he coached at three area high schools, including two stints as head track and field coach at William Allen, as well as high schools in Ohio and Illinois.
 Finley was an assistant coach for a state championship team in cross country at Emmaus High School and coached individual state champions in cross country and the high hurdles.